Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 SVG images can be used.

-Several kinds of input controls can be added to the slide.
+Several kinds of input elements can be added to the slide.

 Only text entry input object can be added.